 The principle of grace does not involve harsh treatment of the body.

 Christianity is not self-induced misery.
 Fasting, going without food, and the ordinary things of life or any system that involves self-affliction to gain God’s favor violates the grace of God.
 Fasting is not wrong.
-Fasting to gain God’s favor is wrong.
+Fasting to earn God’s favor is wrong.

 Jesus did all the suffering necessary.
-He placated God sufficiently by his death on the cross to gain God’s favor.
-If Jesus won God’s favor, we violate him if we independently try to win that favor by ourselves.
+He placated God sufficiently by His death on the cross to gain God’s favor.
+If Jesus won God’s favor, we violate Him if we independently try to win that favor by ourselves.